swcarpentry/board/subcommittees/mentoring/procedure-discussion-session.md

 - hosting the meeting and facilitating discussion using the agenda described on the [etherpad](http://pad.software-carpentry.org/instructor-discussion).

+- maintaining focus on the main goal of the session, which is to share ideas and keep instructors excited about teaching.

 - ensuring instructors teaching in the near future have urgent questions or concerns addressed.

-- aggregating feedback from instructors who have recently taught.
+- collecting feedback from instructors who have recently taught.

 - engaging newly trained instructors and evaluating their participating using a subset of questions described in the checkout procedure.